kuncarous/nextmu/README.md

 Download and decompress latest SDK in ./Dependencies/Installed/NoesisGUI (create NoesisGUI folder if required) then compile it using Build folder solutions (NoesisGUI-win-x86_64.sln for Windows 64-Bits and NoesisGUI-win-x86.sln for Windows 32-Bits).
 This UI library will allow you to develop your UI using XAML and C#.
 It has support for Android and iOS.

 Remember NoesisGUI is a paid library, it has a free license option but you have to check if you can apply for it.

+## Shaders
+### Setup
+After followed dependencies instructions you are ready to configure your environment to compile the shaders, add BGFX_PATH and make it point to {...}\Dependencies\Repositories\bgfx (use absolute path), now you can execute compile.bat files and will generate the shaders for the compatible APIs and Operating Systems.

 # Android
 Tutorial not available yet, however if you know what you do you will be able to compile it.